-Silt fencing shall be inspected at a minimum of once per week and prior to and within 24 hours following a rain event 1⁄2" or greater.
+Silt fencing shall be inspected at a minimum of once per week and prior to and within 24 hours following a rain event $\frac{1}{2}$ " or greater.
 Inspections shall include ensuring that the fence material is tightly secured to the woven wire and the wire is secured to the wood posts.
 In addition, overlapping filter fabric shall be secured and the fabric shall be maintained a minimum of six (6) inches below grade.
-In the event that any "bulges" develop in the fence, that section of fence shall be replaced within 24 hours with new fence section.
-Any sediment build-up against the fence shall be removed within 24 hours and deposited on-site a minimum of 100 feet outside of any wetland or watercourse.
+If any "bulges" develop in the fence, that section of fence shall be replaced within 24 hours with a new fence section.
+Any sediment built-up against the fence shall be removed within 24 hours and deposited onsite a minimum of 100 feet outside of any wetland or watercourse.